 Bonus income cards can be used to reflect expected annual bonuses, either as a dollar amount or as a percentage of the client's income.

-• For salaried individuals (Self-employed box unchecked), bonus income will be taxed as W2 income (Line 1 of the 1040).
+- For salaried individuals (Self-employed box unchecked), bonus income will be taxed as W2 income (Line 1 of the 1040).
+Please note, this means bonus income will also impact 401(k) contributions.
 If the client is working a job that does not pay into Social Security, you can check the 'Exclude from SS tax' box to indicate that the salary is not subject to SS tax.

 Bonuses can be tracked alongside a client's salary or self-employment income, within the Retirement > Cash Flows > Summary > Income Inflows column.